-Takers are quite the opposite of the givers.
+Takers are quite the opposite of givers.
 They’re always on the lookout to see what they’ll gain from a situation.
 If they do anything it’s because they expect to get something in return.
-They don’t like giving.
-They like receiving.
+They don’t like giving and instead prefer receiving.

 Mind you – you’ll see this show up in many shapes sizes and forms in your life.
 They commonality you’ll notice is that givers are always ready to give more and takers are always looking to see what they can get.

 The reason I’m even going other this idea is that… it’s important to get clear about who you are and who you want to be around in your life.